Large-Momentum Effective Theory: Introduction

-where $b^\dagger(k)$ and $d^\dagger(k)$ are quark and antiquark creation (annihilation) operators, respectively. {$\sigma$ is the light-cone helicity of the quarks which can take $+1/2$ or $-1/2$.} We adopt covariant normalization for the particle states and the creation and annihilation operators, i.e.,
+where $b^\dagger(k)$ and $d^\dagger(k)$ ($b(k)$ and $d(k)$) are quark and antiquark creation (annihilation) operators, respectively. {$\sigma$ is the light-cone helicity of the quarks which can take $+1/2$ or $-1/2$.} Covariant normalization is adopted for the particle states and the creation and annihilation operators, i.e.,

 Substituting the above expansion into \eq{LCqPDF}, one finds the quark distribution as